 - Performed by all expert injectors at Utah Facial Plastics

 The Utah Facial Plastics Difference

-As facial plastic surgeons, Drs.
-Henstrom and Thompson have extensive experience with Botox and have been each been treating patients almost daily for 15-20 years.
+As facial plastic surgeons, Utah Facial Plastics' surgeons have extensive experience with Botox and have been each been treating patients almost daily for 15-20 years.
 Our facial plastic surgeons personally trained and passed on this expertise to our Nurse Injectors who are the main source of our injectable treatments.
 Patients love the natural results they experience with all of our providers.

 Unfortunately, injectables are not highly regulated and many untrained doctors and non-physicians can easily take a weekend course prior to offering injectables, typically at a lower or discounted rate.
 Risks and complications from Botox typically come from an inexperienced injector.
 In such cases, the injectable may get a bad reputation when the problem actually lies with the injector and not the product.

 It’s also important to realize that just because someone is a plastic surgeon or dermatologist, even if board certified, doesn’t necessarily mean they perform injectable treatments often.
 Many have a high volume of experience with other procedures with less of a focus on facial fillers and Botox.

 Facial volumization has become a mainstream focus in facial rejuvenation and choosing a provider that understands the different levels of tissue in the face is important.
 With the many different dermal fillers and injectable options on the market today, you want someone that also understands what products are best for certain areas of the face and can make appropriate recommendations based on your specific needs and concerns.